Erlestoke: Local government

 Erlestoke has an elected parish council.
 It is in the area of the Wiltshire Council unitary authority, which is responsible for most significant local government functions.

 Amenities

 The church is now part of the benefice of Bratton, Edington and Imber, Erlestoke, and Coulston.

 The Wessex Ridgeway long-distance footpath crosses Stoke Hill in the south of the parish.

 A former walled kitchen garden has been the home of Erlestoke and Coulston Cricket Club since 1991.
 Erlestoke golf course opened in 1992, west of the village.
 There was a pub, the George and Dragon, in a 17th-century building; it closed in April 2015.

 People

+Brian Jones, a balloonist who completed the first non-stop flight around the world in 1999, lived in the village around that time.
 The composer Peter Seabourne lived at Brouncker's Court Farm in Erlestoke from 1961 to 1989, studying at Clare College, Cambridge (1980–83) with Robin Holloway.
 The composer Anthony Scott (pupil of Gerald Finzi and Ralph Vaughan Williams) also lived in the village in the late 1980s, as did the comedians Lenny Henry and Dawn French.